2kai/full-stack-school/applications/README.md

 Open http://localhost and see the same picture as in Exercise 1.5.
 Just a refactoring was done in these exercises.
 So visually nothing has been changed.

+###### Exercise 2.4, "Course information" application

+Open http://localhost and see that now multiple course can be shown on the page.

 ##### Part 1

 ###### Exercise 1.1, "Course information" application